God & Sex

 is not for everyone.

-Yes, we will read Audre Lorde, Julia Kristeva, Luce Irigaray, and many others alongside scripture to open the door.
+We will read Audre Lorde, Julia Kristeva, Luce Irigaray, and many others alongside scripture to open the door.

 The intellectual rigor is real.